Haaxor1689/turtle-autologin/README.md

 # Vanilla AutoLogin

-Patch form Vanilla WoW client that adds auto login and account info saving features.
+Patch for Vanilla WoW client that adds auto login and account info saving features.

 > This patch saves your login info into `\WTF\Config.wtf` so keep in mind that it will **contain your passwords** and thus you should think before sharing this file with someone else.